Bezoek van Rob Jetten voor het tekenen van het convenant voor de energietransitie.

 CO2 emissions in greenhouse horticulture will be significantly reduced in the coming years.
-To this end, the Ministries of Agriculture, Economic Affairs and Climate and Finance signed the Energy Transition Covenant Greenhouse Horticulture 2022-2030 with the greenhouse horticulture sector on November 30.
-The parties will work on measures for energy savings and sustainability that are necessary for a healthy and profitable greenhouse horticulture.
+To this end, on 30 November, the Ministries of Agriculture, Economic Affairs and Climate Policy and Finance signed the Greenhouse Horticulture Energy Transition Covenant 2022-2030 with the greenhouse horticulture sector.
+The parties will work on measures for energy saving and sustainability that are necessary for healthy and profitable greenhouse horticulture.

 Signing

-The signing took place at Beekenkamp Group, where among others Minister of Agriculture, Nature and Food Quality Piet Adema, Minister of Climate and Energy Rob Jetten and State Secretary of Finance Marnix van Rij were present.
-An Beekenkamp, General Manager Beekenkamp Group, welcomed the ministries and other attendees from, among others, Greenhouse Horticulture Netherlands, Greenports Netherlands and Municipality of Westland through a presentation and told more about the focus of the family business Beekenkamp Group.
-After this, Philip van Zanten, Project and Energy Manager at Beekenkamp Group, gave a tour of the Combined Heat and Power Plant (CHP) and the geothermal connection.
-After this, the group, dressed in hygiene clothing, went into the greenhouse to take a tour of the cutting machines and departments with plants growing under LED lighting.
+The signing took place at Beekenkamp Group, attended by Minister of Agriculture, Nature and Food Quality Piet Adema, Minister for Climate and Energy Rob Jetten and State Secretary for Finance Marnix van Rij, among others.
+An Beekenkamp, Managing Director of Beekenkamp Group, welcomed the ministries and other attendees from organisations including Glastuinbouw Nederland, Greenports Nederland and the Municipality of Westland with a presentation and told them more about the focus of the family business Beekenkamp Group.
+Philip van Zanten, Project and Energy Manager at Beekenkamp Group, then gave a tour of the combined heat and power (CHP) plant and the geothermal connection.
+Afterwards, the group, dressed in hygienic clothing, entered the greenhouse to take a tour of the cutting machines and departments with plants growing under LED lighting.

 Importance

-This covenant is a follow-up to previous multi-year agreements in which the Greenhouse as a Source of Energy program was at the core.
-Piet Adema, Minister of Agriculture, Nature and Food Quality said prior to the signing, “I am enormously proud of the greenhouse horticulture sector in the Netherlands.
-It leads the world in sustainable production.
-But I am also aware of the great concerns among entrepreneurs about the high gas prices.
-At the same time, together we face a major climate challenge in greenhouse horticulture.
+This covenant is a follow-up to previous multi-year agreements in which the Greenhouse as Energy Source programme formed the core.
+Piet Adema, Minister of Agriculture, Nature and Food Quality, said prior to the signing: “I am extremely proud of the greenhouse horticulture sector in the Netherlands.
+It is a global leader in sustainable production.
+But I am also aware of the serious concerns that entrepreneurs have about high gas prices.
+At the same time, we are jointly facing a major climate challenge in greenhouse horticulture.
 That is why this covenant is so important.
-We are going to accelerate energy savings and sustainability in the coming years, so that the sector can become climate-neutral in 2040 and remain a global leader.”
+We are going to accelerate energy savings and sustainability in the coming years, so that the sector can become climate neutral by 2040 and remain a global leader.”

 On behalf of Glastuinbouw Nederland, Adri Bom-Lemstra commented on why a covenant was needed: “With the covenant, the government and the sector are indicating that cooperation is a prerequisite for the complex task of energy transition.
 By working together, knowledge, commitment and the innovative capacity of the sector can be utilized and supported, and the right balance can be achieved between stimulating and encouraging entrepreneurs to reduce the sector’s CO2 emissions.
 In doing so, we count on stable policies from governments, only then can the sector make good plans and get moving.”